matn7/Google-Platform-Notes/flashcard/Microservices.md

 are considered ephemeral, meaning that if a failure occurs and the application becomes unresponsive, it can be terminated and replaced within a new instance.
 Similarly, during high-load periods, additional instances of the application can be spun up to handle the increased workload.
-This concept is referred to as application disposability, where applications can be started ot stopped as needed.
+This concept is referred to as application disposability, where applications can be started or stopped as needed.
 To effectively manage application instances in this dynamic environment, it is crucial to design them for quick startup when new instances are required and for graceful shutdown when they are no longer needed.
 A fast startup enables system elasticity, ensuring robustness and resilience.
 Without fast startup capabilities, performance and availability issues may